Harvard-Ophthalmology-AI-Lab/FairVision/README.md

 # FairVision: Equitable Deep Learning for Eye Disease Screening via Fair Identity Scaling

-The dataset Harvard-FairVision and code for the paper entitled [**FairVision: Equitable Deep Learning for Eye Disease Screening via Fair Identity Scaling**](https://arxiv.org/pdf/2310.02492).
+The code and dataset for the paper entitled [**FairVision: Equitable Deep Learning for Eye Disease Screening via Fair Identity Scaling**](https://arxiv.org/pdf/2310.02492).
 Note that, the modifier word “Harvard” only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.

 ## Dataset